EPSY 5194: Seminar on the Gifted and Talented

 As a result of their involvement in this course, it is expected that students will be able to:

-• Apply criteria for the evaluation of the staff development session described above.
+- Review criteria for the evaluation of effective staff development.

-• Review different advocacy options across a variety of audience from local to national.
+- Review different advocacy options across a variety of audiences from local to national.

 Required Text